Welcome to my new blog!

 In August 2014 I presented a workshop for the Romance Writers of Australia along with fellow author Beverley Eikli, in which we discussed costume for Georgian ladies.
 Aimed at romance writers, we dressed in full costume with correct undergarments and talked about the practicalities of the layers of clothing.

 For that workshop, I made a basic 1790s cotton morning dress, and the undergarments – a linen chemise, hand-stitched, and short stays.
-(I had originally planned to wear the 1750s costume I made some years ago, but alas, I and it aren’t the same size anymore…)
+(I had originally pharmacy planned to wear the 1750s costume I made some years ago, but alas, I and it aren’t the same size anymore…)